 Outlined below are the steps in the process to obtain Single Family Residence design review and approval for Sun Peak.
-CC&R's, Design Review Guidelines, documents, checklists and forms are located on the Sunpeak.org web- site for review and submittal.
+CC&Rs, Design Review Guidelines, documents, checklists and forms are located on the Sunpeak.org web-site for review and submittal.

-- Obtain copies of Guidelines and Restrictive Covenants. - Obtain a copy of the topography and boundary of lotUse these documents in preparing initial concepts. - Prepare and review initial concept sketches with SPDRC.
-An electronic file should be provided. - Incorporate review comments in preparation of schematic drawings. - Review schematic drawings with SPDRC.Provide the appropriate design review fee to the SPDRC - Prepare and review final construction drawings including landscape plan, materials and color table, checklist, and a color board with the SPDRC - Submit final construction drawings to Summit County Building Department for plan review. - Obtain a building permit from Summit County after SPDRC review and approval.
-Provide the appropriate construction deposit and insurance requirements to the Sun Peak HOA - Begin tree removal and site preparation upon approval of the SPDRC and Summit County Building Department.
+- Obtain copies of Guidelines and Restrictive Covenants. - Obtain a copy of the topography and boundary of lot.
+Use these documents in preparing initial concepts. - Prepare and review initial concept sketches with SPDRC.
+An electronic file should be provided. - Incorporate review comments in preparation of schematic drawings. - Review schematic drawings with SPDRC.
+Provide the appropriate design review fee to the SPDRC - Prepare and review final construction drawings including landscape plan, materials and color table, checklist, and a color board with the SPDRC. - Obtain final approval from SPDRC. - Submit final construction drawings to Summit County Building Department for plan review. - Obtain a building permit from Summit County after SPDRC review and approval.
+Provide the appropriate construction deposit and necessary insurance requirements to the Sun Peak HOA. - Limits of Disturbance fence must be installed prior to construction.
+If the lot is adjacent to Sun Peak Open Space, fencing must be placed around the open space to prevent any disturbance.

-The Sun Peak Design Review Committee will consist of three (3) persons who shall be appointed (not elected) by the Board.

-The SPDRC will meet once monthly or as otherwise designated, to review development proposals and plans in order to ensure at an early stage in the project design development that all proposals are in substantial compliance with requirements set forth by the Sun Peak Architectural Guidelines.
+The Sun Peak Design Review Committee shall be appointed by the Sun Peak Master Association Board.
+The SPDRC will meet once monthly or as otherwise determined to review development proposals and plans in order to ensure at an early stage in the project design development that all proposals are in substantial compliance with requirements set forth by the Sun Peak Architectural Design Guidelines and Supplemental CC&Rs.